 Every applicant is required to complete the following post-secondary courses before they begin Year One of the program.
 The courses must be confirmed complete by official transcripts received by Undergraduate Admissions no later than June 30th of the intake year:

 To locate an equivalent course, applicants can search the BC Transfer Guide by Receiving Institution (UBC-Vancouver Campus).
 Please refer to the comprehensive list offered on the UBC Nursing website.
 For the English equivalent, any of the following WRDS 150B course equivalents from within BC lists for suggested equivalent courses at other BC institutions.
 For approved biology courses offered outside of BC, please review the attached BIOL 153 equivalent courses from outside BC.

 Applicants from outside British Columbia who wish to have courses assessed for equivalency should contact the Student Services Manager for further instruction.

-The Midwifery Program reserves selected seats for qualifying Aboriginal students each year.
-Students may self-identify as Aboriginal on their university application or by separate contact.
+The Midwifery Program reserves selected seats for qualifying Indigenous students each year.
+Students may self-identify as Indigenous on their university application or by separate contact.